NCI-GDC/gdcdatamodel2/README.md

 This project replaces [gdcdatamodel](https://github.com/NCI-GDC/gdcdatamodel) to overcome the challenges and obscurity associated with using gdcdatamodel.
-The resulting code is readable, passes static and linting checks, completely remove delays from dictionary load times.
+The resulting code is readable, passes static and linting checks, and completely removes delays from dictionary load times.

 # Requirements